Symptoms

 9) Repeated

-anniversary "depressions."
-Major apathy, sadness, sluggishness, sickness, sleep disor-ders,
+Major apathy, sadness, sluggishness, sickness, sleep disorders,

-irritability, or feeling gloomy "for no reason" may recur annually around the
+irritability, or feeling gloomy "for no reason" may recur annually

-affective disorder (SAD)," where people ra-tionalize recurring depression by missing sunlight "too much."
+affective disorder" (SAD), where people rationalize recurring depression by missing sunlight "too much."

-10) Enshrining
+10)

 or purging mementos.
-People who obsessively display, revere, discuss, or protect, spe-cial reminders long after an agonizing ending can be blocked mourners.
+People who obsessively display, revere, discuss, or protect, special reminders long after an agonizing ending can be blocked mourners.
 Such mementos

 can include foods, music, clothes, pictures, rituals, furniture, letters, jewelry,

-perfume, gardens, and many more.
+perfume, gardens, letters, and many more.
 Revering or

 reacting to such reminders to perpetual excess is the key symptom